mhrons/mhrons.github.io/docs/pv_log.md

 Daily profiles (12 h) of photovoltaic GI [W/m2] measured at 4 fixed planes.
 GHI corresponds to the horizontal plane and extrapolated GNI corresponds to the virtually solar-tracked plane of incidence.
 Its normal vector points to the extra-normal area in winter while the solar elevation is lower than the elevation of the 4 fixed normal vectors.
 The approximated GNI is therefore less accurate in winter.
 ![Cels](img/Cels.2022-01-15.png){ width="300"  align=right }

 Daily temperature profiles (24 h) at PV surfaces, and the ambient temperature.
-The PV surface's temperature is affected by the ambient temperature, solar irradiance (infrared spectrum), and by the wind.
-The ambient temperature is higher than the sky temperature in the night while the PV panels are cooled by their own radiation.
+The PV surface's temperature is affected by the ambient temperature, solar irradiance, and by the wind.
+The ambient temperature is higher than the sky temperature, so the PV pnales are always cooled by their own radiation.
+This effect can be observed in the night when the panels are not exposed to solar radiation.